 For a $20 fee, LLC names may be reserved, to protect a name prior to the organization of the company, for a period of 120 days, and this reservation is renewable for two successive periods of 120 days.

-2. Download the Articles of Organization Form from the Vermont Secretary of State’s web site, then print this form
+2. Request the Articles of Organization Form from the Vermont Secretary of State’s website

 3. Identify the name you want to use for your new LLC